derivativeoflog7/derivativeoflog7.github.io/_posts/2025-10-22-enabling-s3-sleep-on-a-zen-2-lenovo-ideapad-flex-5.markdown

 # Warning, warning, warning!
 This is a risky process!
 Modifying EFI variables can brick your computer.
 If you don't want to take any risks, or you don't have a way to fix a potential brick, please do not follow this procedure.
 And especially do not, under any circumstances, for any reason, blindly edit any section of any EFI variable.
 It's also in the realm of possibility that trying to enable S3 sleep this way may result in a brick on computers that simply don't support it at all and have a janky firmware. **I am not responsible for any bricks!**

-Especially as time goes on, new hardware may not support S3 sleep properly or at all (be it newer architectures, or expansion cards).
+Increasingly as time goes on, new hardware may not support S3 sleep properly or at all (be it newer architectures, or expansion cards).
 Even if you manage to enable it, make sure to test if it actually works and your PC functions correctly after waking up.

+This post was made to detail how the process went for my particular computer.
+If you have another computer, especially if it's has an Intel processor, and/or is from a different generation, the process of finding the corresponding variable may be slightly or very different; I unfortunately can't warn agains the nuances of different computers.

 # Requirements
 You may not need some of these tools, or may need additional tools, depending on how your firmware updates are packaged.
 On Arch Linux, most are available in the official repositories or the AUR.
 All the tools have precompiled binaries available in their repos, including ones compiled for Windows.